harshit-2004/Competitive-Clock/CONTRIBUTING.md

 ## Issue Tracker

-If you are looking for ways to contribute, check the [issue tracker](https://github.com/harshit-2004/CodeforcesEmail/issues) for open issues.
+If you are looking for ways to contribute, check the [issue tracker](https://github.com/harshit-2004/Competitive-Clock/issues) for open issues.
 Feel free to pick up any issue that interests you or open a new one if you find a bug or have an enhancement in mind.

-Thank you for contributing to CodeforcesEmail!
+Thank you for contributing to Competitive Clock!
 ```

 Feel free to customize the content to better suit the specific guidelines and processes of your project.